Tamerton Foliot railway station: History

-The station was a later addition to the PDSWJR route (the line having opened in 1890), the original intention had been to build a branch line to serve the village of Tamerton Foliot but this scheme was not proceeded with, and a passenger only station on the main line was opened instead in 1897.
+The station was a later addition to the PD&SWJR route, the line having opened in 1890.
+The original intention had been to build a branch line to serve the village of Tamerton Foliot, but this scheme was not proceeded with, and a passenger only station on the main line was opened instead in 1897.
 The station was poorly situated, being more than 2 km from the village, and was consequently very underused once Tamerton came to be served by buses from Plymouth.
 In 1936, Southern Railway figures showed it was the company's least used station west of Salisbury with less than 1000 passenger journeys in the year.

-The station had two platforms and as well as the normal facilities of a booking office, parcels office and waiting rooms also had accommodation for a station master, although in later years the station was staffed by just a single porter and eventually became an unstaffed halt.
+The station had two platforms and as well as the normal facilities of a booking office, parcels office, and waiting rooms, also had accommodation for a station master, although in later years the station was staffed by just a single porter and eventually became an unstaffed halt.